Environmental justice: Europe

 The European Environment Agency (EEA) reports that exposure to environmental harms such as pollution is correlated with poverty, and that poorer countries suffer from environmental harms while higher income countries produce the majority of the pollution.
 Western Europe has more extensive evidence of environmental inequality.

+Since 2013, Alternatiba, Village of Alternatives events have been held in Europe to mobilise society to face the challenges of climate change.
+These events work to raise people's awareness and to stimulate behaviour change.
+They have been or will be organized in over sixty different French and European cities, such as Bilbao, Brussels, Geneva, Lyon and Paris.

 Romani peoples are ethnic minorities that experience environmental discrimination.
 Discriminatory laws force Romani people In many countries to live in slums or ghettos with poor access to running water and sewage, or where they are exposed to hazardous wastes.

 The European Union is trying to strive towards environmental justice by putting into effect declarations that state that all people have a right to a healthy environment.
 The Stockholm Declaration, the 1987 Brundtland Commission's Report – "Our Common Future", the Rio Declaration, and Article 37 of the Charter of Fundamental Rights of the European Union, all are ways that the Europeans have put acts in place to work toward environmental justice.